-Here, we’re combining an easy ratatouille recipe with basic pasta for one of the best pasta meal preps you could possibly enjoy between calls at work or after a long day.
-All you need is a sheet pan and pot!
+Here, we’re combining an easy ratatouille recipe with basic pasta for one of the best pasta meal preps you could possibly enjoy between calls at work, or after a long day.
+All you need is a sheet pan and a pot!
 Let’s do it.

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!